Divorce: Causes

 According to this survey, husbands engaged in extramarital affairs in 75% of cases, and wives in 25%.
 In cases of family strain, wives' families were the primary source of strain in 78%, compared to 22% of husbands' families.
 Emotional and physical abuse were more evenly split, with wives affected in 60% and husbands in 40% of cases.
 In 70% of workaholism-related divorces it was husbands who were the cause, and in 30%, wives.
 The 2004 survey found that 93% of divorce cases were petitioned by wives, very few of which were contested.
 53% of divorces were marriages that had lasted 10 to 15 years, with 40% ending after 5 to 10 years.
 The first 5 years are relatively divorce-free, and if a marriage survives more than 20 years it is unlikely to end in divorce.

 Social scientists study the causes of divorce in terms of underlying factors that may motivate divorce.
 One of these factors is the age at which a person gets married; delaying marriage may provide more opportunity or experience in choosing a compatible partner.

 Wage, income, and sex ratios are other such underlying factors that have been included in analyses by sociologists and economists.
+Couples with a high household income are less likely to divorce than poor couples.

+Other personal factors, such as attending religious services regularly and having at least one child together, also reduce the risk of divorce.

+Other factors include the wedding itself: Spending relatively little money on the wedding, but having a relatively high number of guests in attendance (e.g., 50 or more people) and going on a honeymoon trip, is associated with a lower risk of divorce.
+High-cost weddings may strain marriages by causing debt stress.